London Cage: History

 The United Kingdom systematically interrogated all of its prisoners of war.
 A "cage" for interrogation of prisoners was established in 1940 in each command area of the United Kingdom, manned by officers trained by Alexander Scotland, the head of the Prisoner of War Interrogation Section (PWIS) of the Intelligence Corps (Field Security Police).
 The prisoners were sent to prison camps after their interrogation at the cages.
-Nine cages were established from southern England to Scotland, with the London cage also being "an important transit camp".
+Nine cages were established from southern England to Scotland, with the London Cage also being "an important transit camp".

 The cages varied in facilities.
-The Doncaster cage used a portion of the town's racecourse as a camp, while the Catterick and Loughborough cages were in bare fields.
-The London Cage, located in a fashionable part of the city, had space for 60 prisoners, was equipped with five interrogation rooms, and staffed by 10 officers serving under Scotland, plus a dozen non-commissioned officers who served as interrogators and interpreters.
+The Doncaster Cage used a portion of the town's racecourse as a camp, while the Catterick and Loughborough cages were in bare fields.
+The London Cage, located in a fashionable part of the city, had space for 60 prisoners, was equipped with five interrogation rooms, and staffed by 10 officers serving under Scotland, plus a dozen non-commissioned officers (NCOs) who served as interrogators and interpreters.
 Security was provided by soldiers from the Guards regiments selected "for their height rather than their brains."
 Many of the British NCOs were fluent in German, and were skilled in persuading prisoners to reveal information.
 Some wore Soviet uniforms due to the Germans' fear of the Russians.